bexoft/finalmq/README.md

 The next is a list of enumerations.
 Here, only one enumeration is defined.

-Structs defines the data structures.
+"structs" defines the data structures.
 There is no difference between a data structure that will be send as a message and data structures that are sub structures of messages.
 But it is a good practice to put the suffix "Request" for request messages and "Reply" for reply messages.
 This makes it easier to distinguish messages from sub structures.
 It would also be a good practice to have the messages at the end of the file.

 In our example, we define 2 messages HelloRequest and HelloReply.
 In the HelloRequest a client can pass a list of persions.
 The HelloReply contains a list of greeting strings.
 We will implement a server which will handle the HelloRequest and will reply with the HelloReply message.